 Regrettably, some good students should never do Pointe Work, but for others, it is a safe & challenging expression of classical ballet that happens at different times for different students.
 Two children in the same class may not be ready to go on Pointe at the same time.

 An individual assessment will be given to each student who wishes to apply for Pointe Work.
 Please phone 519-434-0612.

-A first-year Pointe Work student, along with a parent, are invited to attend the first two classes of the season, to be sure everyone has the correct fitting & prepared Pointe shoes.
+A first-year Pointe Work student, along with a parent, is invited to attend the first two classes of the season, to be sure everyone has the correct fitting & prepared Pointe shoes.

 We give information about purchasing Pointe shoes & explain how they need to be prepared before wearing them to class.

 Each student's needs regarding Pointe shoes vary.
 The correct placement of ribbons and elastics is vital for the success of Pointe Work.

 We discuss toenails, maintenance of the feet, aftercare of the shoes & additional tips & solutions to any problems arising from Pointe shoes.

 Students who qualify may take a separate lesson of 40 minutes per week following regular class time.

 Students age 10 and over who take two ballet classes a week may wish to contact the school for consultation as to their technical readiness for Pointe Work.
 Pointe Work is not compulsory & has no bearing on regular class progress.

 Many parents & students are confused as to the school's policy regarding Pointe Work.
 If & when a child "goes on her toes" requires individual consideration.